How can I keep my child safe online?

 - Tips for parents on how to keep children safe online

 - How to set up a Parental Guidance lock on BBC iPlayer

 - Tips for children on how to keep themselves safe online.

-How do I know BBC accounts are safe for my children?
+How do I know BBC accounts are safe for my child?

 We’ve got various safeguards in place to keep children safe.
 For instance, anyone under 13 who registers with the BBC only provides a username (which shouldn’t be their real name) and their date of birth.